Indians are mentally immune to coronavirus: Chinese expert

 The Indians have their peaceful mind.
 Though the number of infections in India is increasing, it is far below the level in the United States.
 We are seeing an increase in terms of number of confirmed cases in India.
 Right now, the number of confirmed cases in India is increasing, but India has a larger population than the United States so the infection rate is actually lower in India.

-He said that the the infection in India will not increase more than 10 per cent.
+He said that the infection in India will not increase more than 10 per cent.
 So, 90 per cent of the people around you are clean from the virus, he also said.